mabiesen/create_phone_config_files/README.md

 ## TODO:

-1. Add option to script to create a file with appropriate csv headers
+1. Add option to script to create a mock csv input file with appropriate csv headers